lambdaclass/concrete/research/stdlib/execution-cost.md

 Concrete avoids all of these by design:

 - no hidden control flow — what you see is what executes
-- no dynamic dispatch — all call targets known statically after monomorphization
+- no open-world dynamic dispatch — direct targets and conservative target sets for explicit indirect calls are enumerable after monomorphization
 - no hidden allocation — `with(Alloc)` marks every allocation path
 - no closures, no trait objects, no implicit conversions
 - SSA IR already has a clean CFG and call graph